MariamAsall/Project-Management-Dashboard/README.md

 # Project-Management-Dashboard
 ## Overview

-This repository contains an interactive Project Management Dashboard built using Power BI.
-The dashboard transforms raw project data into actionable insights, empowering project managers and stakeholders to monitor progress, allocate resources efficiently, and track key project metrics in real time.
+This repository contains an interactive Project Management Dashboard designed in Power BI.
+The dashboard provides a comprehensive overview of project portfolio performance, enabling stakeholders to monitor cost reduction, working capital, income generation, and process improvement across multiple projects and regions.
+The dashboard is built to support data-driven decision-making and efficient resource allocation.
 ---

 ## Repository Contents